nickzoic/nick.zoic.org/art/writing-an-apple-2-game-in-2021-6/index.md

 ## Priorities

 Men were real men back then, but also games were real games.
-By which I mean, everything was a smidge less sophisticated `:-)`.
+By which I mean, everything was a smidge less "sophisticated" `:-)`.

 Having recently had a look at a couple of examples, [Spare Change](https://archive.org/details/SpareChange4amCrack)